atlas976/Algorithms_and_Datastructures/README.md

 Quick edit: if there are any mistakes or possibilities of improvement, feel free to tell me about!

-Current State of excercises:
+Current State of excercises & todos:

+- rework folder paths, projekt structure and include exercise sheets ...
 - exercise 1: completed, but has to be reworked for duration improvement
 - exercise 2: completed, but has to be reworked to uniform var/class naming
 - exercise 3: completed, but has to be reworked for proper annotations
-- exercise 4: not done yet
+- exercise 4: first half done

 ...